I can't find a publisher.....

 In a sense, eBooks are fake books.
 Despite all the claims to the contrary, eBooks have not replaced print books.
 Books made from trees still are the real money spinners that make careers and sometimes fortunes.
 When it comes to nonfiction, eBooks haven't got a leg to stand on.
 That said, a growing number of very successful fiction writers who probably would never have been published by traditional publishers, started off on e-platforms and ended up in the New York Times bestseller list - alas most of them were eventually picked up by publishers.

-The exception still is the exception.
+The exception is and always will be.... the exception.

 Before eBooks, traditional publishers used to act as quality control that filtered out most of the rubbish.
 In the process they also managed to overlook some gems that could have landed them the jackpot.
 The reverse is now true.
 It's just about impossible to find the pearls in the swill.
 This poses a problem for writers: how do you get noticed?
 In fact, standing out from the crowd has now become the key to being read.
 As an author you need a presence.
 Real or fake.